Fedack/PiShockDocs/README.md

 It is alternatively also possible to Power the PiShock via it's GPIO Pins using a LiPo (and optionally a battery hat) for an even more portable and compact solution.

 #### **Network**
-To Recive Commands from the Server the PiShock requires an active internet connection.<br>
+To Receive Commands from the Server the PiShock requires an active internet connection.<br>
-This can be achived by using a hotspot from a Mobile phone (Note: it is advised to set this up before leaving for the Event to avoid issues with the PiShock loosing connection).
+This can be achived by using a hotspot from a Mobile phone (Note: it is advised to set this up before leaving for the Event to avoid issues with the PiShock losing connection).